 Becky couldn't wait to make the place her own.
 She had already made a list of all of the things that would need to be done to the house in order to make it livable.
 She would soon discover that not everyone was as eager as she was to make changes to the cottage by the beach.

-Becky had taken some time off from work in order to oversee the renovations on her new place.
-She had decided to hire contractors to tear out a wall that separated the kitchen from the living area.
+Becky took some time off from work in order to oversee the renovations on her new place.
+She decided to hire contractors to tear out a wall that separated the kitchen from the living area.
 Since the house was small to begin with, Becky thought that this would open up the space and make the rooms appear larger.
 A fresh coat of paint and some minor repair work would complete the transformation.

 She remembers that everything had gone according to plan on day one of the renovations.
 Even so, as she lay in bed that night, Becky began to sense that something wasn't right in the house.